RaghavendraGaleppa/FourNodeDistributedArchitecture/README.md

 - Trusted Server (Tracker):
 	- The trusted server is an api through which each peer can querry it for different types of information.
-	- Peers can upload a payload string to the server through the API, and the server returs a payloadId back to the peer which is unique to that string
+	- Peers can upload a payload string to the server through the API, and the server returns a payloadId back to the peer which is unique to that string

-	- Each peer reports itself to the server, and the server maintains a list of all the peers that have reported to id.
+	- Each peer reports itself to the server, and the server maintains a list of all the peers that have reported to it.